Family held hostage by Taliban freed after 5 years

 The initial word came from a Pakistani Army statement and was confirmed by US officials.

-The couple, American Caitlan Coleman, 31, and her American husband, Joshua Boyle, 33, were kidnapped by the Taliban in 2012 while they were traveling as tourists in Afghanistan and were held in captivity since.
+The couple, American Caitlan Coleman, 31, and her Canadian husband, Joshua Boyle, 33, were kidnapped by the Taliban in 2012 while they were traveling as tourists in Afghanistan and were held in captivity since.

 Coleman was pregnant when she was kidnapped.
 The couple had two more children born in captivity.